-Far from simply having an innate knack for getting the best out of others, coaches use various tools and techniques to help their clients.
+Far from simply having an innate knack for getting the best out of others, coaches uses these 5 Innovative coaching techniques and various tools to help their clients.
 Here, five of the best.

 - To help their clients, coaches draw on a number of tools and techniques, some more conventional than others

 - Innovative tools include the “Three Cs” coaching model and the decisions-enhancing Implications Wheel

 - Other powerful coaching approaches focus on defining values and uncovering unconscious biases, as well as on reframing one’s priorities